-Appendix B - McNeese Policy Statement Prohibiting Sexual Violence crime and is a felony under Section 14:42 of the Louisiana Revised Statutes.
+Appendix B - McNeese Policy Statement Prohibiting Sexual Violence

 On college campuses, acquaintance and date rape are more apt to occur than rape by strangers.
 Research on college women indicates as many as 20% of the female population may at some point be sexually coerced by acquaintances.